netburg/hello-world/README.md

 # hello-world
 This is my first repository, my first try.
 I am new to this coding world.
-All I did before was accounting, financial analysis and so on.
+All I did before was accounting, financial analysis and so on.</br>
 Now I am determined to be a skilled computer master.

 # 17/01/2019